|

 Travellers can benefit from this downturn by bargaining for cheap holiday travel tickets and discount hotel reservations in Turkey.
 Cheap airline tickets and flights to Turkey are another benefit.

-The exchange rate also makes Turkey a dream for backpackers seeking cheap holiday adventure, luxury or spectacular sights which equal the best you've seen during your world travel.
+The exchange rate also makes Turkey a dream for backpackers seeking cheap holiday adventure, luxury or spectacular sights as good as the best you’ve seen during your world travel.

-Dependent upon the erratic currency, Turkey can usually be enjoyed in near-luxury for about US$50 a day, and it's possible to have an at-times uncomfortable holiday in Turkey for less than US$30 a day.
+Dependent upon the erratic currency, Turkey can usually be enjoyed in near-luxury for about 130 lira a day (2011), and it’s possible to have an at-times uncomfortable holiday in Turkey for less than 70 lira a day.

 International flights land at Istanbul, Izmir and Ankara, and holiday charter plane flights service the Mediterranean coast.